cpescato/wikipedia/index.md

 From seeking to be the class representative of your 5th grade class, to announcing you will be running for president (never say never, sometimes dreams DO come true), you are most likely to be involved in some kind of election throughout your life.
 We do not yet have the magic trick that will ensure you to be elected next time you run, but we are working hard on it.
 And for that, we chose to analyse past elections, exactly like football players review past games to improve their strategy.
 To this end, we chose to look back on Wikipedia Adminship elections that happened between 2004 and 2008.
 For some context : Wikipedia is the free online encyclopedia that we all know and love.
 Its articles are written by volunteers, amongst whom we can distinguish Administrators.
 In addition of being able to write articles, those people also have access to technical features of the website, especially the ability to help with its maintenance.
 But not anyone can become an admin that easily !
-Adminship seekers have to go through a public election process at the end of which the vote count XXnot only vote count determines outcomeXX determines whether or not they are promoted.
+Adminship seekers have to go through a public election process which determines whether or not they are promoted.

 **And now we ask : Tell us what you got Wikipedia !**

 ### TEMPORAL ANALYSIS
 ## DATE
 If you could choose the time of year your election will be held, would a certain move be more strategic than another ?
 We definitely know that people are cheerier when, for example, Santa's coming to town, but is it to the point where it could influence a vote they would cast at this time of year?
-XXOr do people that cast their votes around this period of the year that you usually spend with your loved ones, far away from your screen, tend to somewhat adopt the mind set of the Grinch?
-XX
+Or do people that cast their votes around this period of the year that you usually spend with your loved ones, far away from your screen, tend to somewhat adopt the mind set of the Grinch?
 Let's take a look.
-Its is important for further analysis to firstly take a look at how the number of elections evolved over time, when grouped by year.
+Its is important for further analysis to firstly observe at how the number of elections evolved over time, when grouped by year.

 *include time_plot1.html %}*